dicristea/weather-app/README.md

 ## Features

-- Search city location weather forecast
+- Search city for current weather information and 5 day forecast
-- View weather temperature, visibility, rain chance, and 'feels like' temp. at specified location today and one week in the future
+- View date, time, weather, temperature, cloudiness, humidity, and 'feels like' temp. at specified location
-- See general weather information for current time up to 1 week in the future
+- See high/low and icon of weather information for 6 days

 ## Todos

-- EVERYTHING
+- dynamic search bar in React (show options when searching)
-- Make UI responsive for phone screens
+- Make UI more responsive for phone screens

-## Tools

-- OpenWeather API
-- React & ES7 JS
-- ESLint + Airbnb JavaScript Style Guide
-- Prettier Code Formatter

 ## What I learned

+- VERY limited by API (free access information only)
 - React: useEffect and other hooks
   => https://blog.logrocket.com/modern-api-data-fetching-methods-react/
 - ES7 & Async JS (try/catch, Promise/then, async/await)